© Yvonne Brückner

 Short facts

-Around 200 years ago, Lichtenhain in the Kirnitzschtal valley still had the office of "waterfall drawer".
+About 200 years ago, there was still the office of the "waterfall drawer" in Lichtenhain in the Kirnitzschtal valley.
 Whenever there was enough water in the reservoir and enough onlookers had gathered, he would open the weir and the babbling of the Lichtenhain stream would briefly swell to a roar to the "Oh" and "Ah" of the audience.
 The Lichtenhain waterfall is one of the few curiosities from the early days of tourism in Saxon Switzerland that has survived to this day.

-The Lichtenhain waterfall is a popular photo spot, both at lunchtime in summer and in winter with beautiful icicles.
+The Lichtenhainer waterfall is a popular photo spot, all day both at lunchtime in summer and in winter with beautiful icicles.

 Hiking tips: